Showing posts with label faith. Show all posts

 Joy is the third gift of Christmas.
 Are you feeling joyful these days?
 If not, what is stealing your joy?
 Can you look at things from a different perspective?
 There is always another way to see things.

 If you enjoyed this post and would like to join our community, enter your email address in the box provided.
-You'll receive my weekly posts plus a copy of my NEW eguide "How to Develop a Spiritual Practice."
+You'll receive my weekly posts plus a copy of my FREE eguide "7 Steps to Finding Your Spiritual Path ."

 Give this recipe a try and watch joy bubble up in you!